A run-down of Barcelona barrios (neighborhoods)

 Barceloneta

-An old fishing village on the beach, constructed as seasonal housing for fisherman, so they are as simple as can be with very few balconies to be seen, though some gems exist that you’ll pay the price for.
-Plenty of expats and immigrants live in the tiny, simple flats though the shared community plazas are generally respected and if you happen to be on a ground floor and have to put your laundry on the sidewalk or plaza to dry, people respect it.
+An old fishing village on the beach, constructed as seasonal housing for fisherman, so they are tiny, one room affairs stacked high and featuring the tiniest of balconies.
+Renovation, however, has created some real gems–full of light and with terraces to die for–but you’ll have to pay for these.
+Plenty of expats and immigrants live in these rows of simple flats and spend a lot of time in the shared community plazas, indeed, the smallness of these pisos require most ground floor residents to dry their laundry on the sidewalk.
 It’s generally a higher (organized) petty crime area, though primarily with drug dealing as there is a nearly 0% violent crime rate in all of Barcelona.
-Barceloneta is great for singles who want to be near the beach.
+Barceloneta is a party place and is great for singles who want to be near the beach.

 El Borne